 Variations of Dates

 There are about a million and one varieties of dates grown around the world, but in the U.S. you’ll mostly find the plump and tender Medjool Dates.
-There’s also the slender Deglet Noor Date, supposedly the “Queen of Dates”, though I’ve yet to come across it.
+There’s also the slender Deglet Noor Date, supposedly the “Queen of Dates”.

 How to Store Dates